Swapnasruthi/financial-tracker/README.md

 If you encounter any issues:
 1. Check the browser console for errors
-2. Verify your MongoDB connection (if using)
+2. Verify your MongoDB connection
-3. Ensure all dependencies are installed
+3. Ensure both frontend and backend are running
+4. Check the backend logs for API errors
-4. Try clearing your browser cache
+5. Try clearing your browser cache

 ---

-**Built with ❤️ using Next.js, React, and shadcn/ui**
+**Built with ❤️ using Next.js, Express.js, React, and shadcn/ui**